 You’ve worked for thirty years, and now you’ve packed up your desk, enjoyed your last slice of goodbye-party cake, and headed out the office doors for the last time.
 But the universe is a funny place.
-And instead of relaxing on the beach for the duration of your golden years, you’re now finding yourself staying up late to edit and polish your resume for a new position as…something completely new to you.
+And instead of relaxing on the beach for the duration of your golden years, you’re now finding yourself back in the work game, staying up late to edit and polish your cover letter and resume for a new position as . . . something completely new to you.
 Who knew?

-Maybe after the first few years, the beach just wasn’t doing it for you anymore.
-Or maybe, like many workers in our modern economy, you just don’t have the financial flexibility you need in order to take the next three decades off.
+Maybe after the first few months, the beach just wasn’t doing it for you anymore.
+Or maybe, like many workers in our modern economy, you just realized you didn't financial flexibility you need in order to take the rest of your life off.
 For any number of reasons, the workforce is calling you back.
-And the job you’re looking for (pre-school teacher, admin, retail clerk, customer service pro) represents a radical departure from whatever you used to do.
+And the job you’re looking for represents a radical departure from whatever you used to do.

-Here are a few resume tips that can help you reach your next destination on a somewhat-longer-than-expected career path.
+Here are a few cover letter tips that can help you reach your next destination on a somewhat-longer-than-expected career path.

-1. Dial back.
 Yes, you were an attorney for four decades.
 And yes, during that time, your case record was excellent, you earned new business for the firm, and you got an advanced degree.
-But your new potential employers—employers that have nothing to do with law—don’t really need to know the finer details, especially if your work history goes on for multiple pages.
-Just explaining the bare minimum of what you were and what you did each day should suffice.
+But your new potential employers—employers that have may or may not have anything to do with law—don’t really need to know all the finest, most-minute details from this time.
+Provide a very high-level view of who you were as a professional in your previous career, and draw a line to the transferable skills that connect you to the job you're now applying for.
+This leads into our next point.

-5. If your target position is heavily technology-based, be very upfront about your tech skills.
 Speak the language.
-Feel free to incorporate relevant jargon and buzzwords into your resume and cover letter.
+Feel free to incorporate relevant jargon and buzzwords into your cover letter and resume.
 While younger candidates are wise to avoid this move, you can go ahead and do the opposite.
+Also, if there is a nice-to-have tech skill listed in the job ad and you don't have it (but you want it!), discuss it in your cover letter.

-A Great Resume Can Set You Apart…At Any Level
+A Great Cover Letter (and Resume) Can Set You Apart

-Above all, present your potential employers with a resume and cover letter that are formatted according to modern business standards.
-For guidelines and templates that can help with both, visit LiveCareer and use the site’s easy-to-use Resume Builder and Cover Letter Builder.
+Above all, present your potential employers with a cover letter and resume that are both well-written and formatted.
+For guidelines and templates that can help with both, visit LiveCareer and use our incredibly easy-to-use Cover Letter Builder and Resume Builder.